jmyacobn/colorandom/README.md

 - One of our initial challenges in this project was that we were updating our data model and the DOM independently of each other, and the two were not in sync.
 This led to some issues that forced us to go back and refactor our code.

 ### Future Features:
-- Add local storage so that saved palettes are stored locally and persists upon page refresh
+- Add local storage so that saved palettes are stored locally and persist upon page refresh
 - Modify Palette class to generate colors that follow a specific algorithm that ensures colors in the palette are aesthetically pleasing color combinations after researching how hex codes are generated and color psychology